 - For SaaS Controllers the SSL port is 443.

-- For on-premises Controllers the default SSL port is 8181, but you may configure the Controller to listen for SSL on another port.
+- For on-premise Controllers the default SSL port is 8181, but you may configure the Controller to listen for SSL on another port.

 - The signature method for the Controller's SSL certificate: